callum-oakley/type-the-tao-te-ching/README.md

 ## Use

 Type through the greyed out passage.
 Errors are highlighted in red and *must be corrected*.
-A wmp and accuracy score will be displayed upon completion along with basic graphs of historical scores.
+A WMP and accuracy score will be displayed upon completion along with basic graphs of historical scores.

 ## Build locally